docker/docs/notary/service_architecture.md

 operations with any key the Signer holds.

-- **Denial of Service** - An attacker could reject client requests and corrupt or delete metadata from the database, thus preventing clients from being able to download or upload metadata.
+- **Denial of Service** - An attacker could reject client requests and corrupt or delete metadata from the database, thus preventing clients from the ability to download or upload metadata.

 - **Malicious Content** - An attacker can create, store, and serve arbitrary metadata content for one or more trusted collections.
 However, they do not have